Jubatian/rrpge-spec/specs/userlib/fontdata.rst

 ------------------------------------------------------------------------------

-The font uses the 0xFC500 - 0xFD27F range in the Peripheral RAM.
+The font uses the 0xFEA00 - 0xFF7FF range in the Peripheral RAM.
 In this area two instances of the font are defined using the following ranges:

-- 0xFC500 - 0xFCBBF: Normal font for 4 bit mode
+- 0xFEA00 - 0xFF0FF: Normal font
-- 0xFCBC0 - 0xFD27F: Inverted font for 4 bit mode
+- 0xFF100 - 0xFF7FF: Inverted font

-While the font itself contains only 512 characters (taking 1536 or 0x600 PRAM cells), 64 characters worth of empty space is provided after each for a possibility of expanding the font in place if needed.
+While the font itself contains only 512 characters (taking 1536 or 0x600 PRAM cells), 84 characters worth of empty space is provided after each for a possibility of expanding the font in place if needed.

 The inverted variants produce set bits for the background.
 This is useful for